-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-There will be 4 Discussion Board Forums in this course.
-The student will discuss each Discussion Board prompt in 2 parts.
+There will be 4 Discussions in this course.
+The student will discuss each Discussion prompt in 2 parts.
 First, the student will post a 250-word thread by 11:59 p.m.
-(ET) on Thursday that directly addresses the topic.
+(ET) on Thursday of the assigned module that directly addresses the topic.
 Secondly, the student will reply to 3 classmates’ threads by submitting a 100-word reply to each of them.
 These replies are due by 11:59 p.m.
-(ET) on Monday of the same module/week.
+(ET) on Monday of the same module.

 Quizzes will be open-book/open-notes and will cover the weekly readings.
 The student will be given an hour to complete each quiz.
 Quizzes will be comprised of true/false, multiple-choice, or essay questions.
 Each quiz is due by 11:59 p.m.
-(ET) on Monday of the assigned module/week.
+(ET) on Monday of the assigned module.

 The student will complete an open-book/open-notes exam covering all of the course material.
 The exam must be completed in a 2-hour period and will consist of 50 true/false and multiple-choice questions.
 The Exam will be due by 11:59 p.m.
 (ET) on Friday of Module 8: Week 8.